Chip 'n' Dale

-Chip and Dale (also spelled Chip 'n' Dale) are a cartoon duo of anthropomorphic chipmunks created in 1943 by The Walt Disney Company.
+Chip and Dale, also spelled Chip 'n' Dale, are American cartoon anthropomorphic chipmunks created by The Walt Disney Company, who debuted in the 1943 short film Private Pluto.

 Concept

 The characters were first drawn by Bill Justice and introduced in the 1943 Pluto short Private Pluto, directed by Clyde Geronimi.
 In the short, they fight with Pluto about whether they can store their nuts in a military base cannon.
 Three years later, director Jack Hannah decided to use them as co-stars in Donald Duck shorts.
 Hannah said:

 Of the two, Chip is portrayed as being safe, focused, and having a mind for logical scheming.
 Dale, by contrast, is more laid-back, dim-witted, and impulsive, and has a very strong sense of humor.
-Originally the two had a very similar appearance, but as a way to tell them apart, some differences were introduced: Chip has a small black nose and two centered protruding teeth, whereas Dale has a large dark red nose and a prominent gap between his buckteeth.
+Originally the two had a similar appearance, but as a way to tell them apart, some differences were introduced: Chip has a small black nose and two centered protruding teeth, whereas Dale has a large dark red nose and a prominent gap between his front teeth.
 Chip is also depicted as having smooth hair on top of his head while Dale's tends to be ruffled.

 In most cartoons, they are paired with Mickey Mouse, or most often, Pluto and Donald Duck, whom they usually battle when they see an activity they do out of curiosity or when they try to get food without getting caught by them.
 They were given their own series in the 1950s, but only three cartoons resulted under their name: Chicken in the Rough (1951), Two Chips and a Miss (1952) and The Lone Chipmunks (1954).
 The duo was nominated for the Academy Award for Best Animated Short Film three times in four years: in 1946 for Squatter's Rights (against Mickey and Pluto), in 1947 for Chip an' Dale and in 1949 for Toy Tinkers (both against Donald Duck).
 In the 1980s, they became the lead characters of a half-hour television series, Chip 'n Dale: Rescue Rangers, in which they have adventures as leaders of a detective agency.

-Their names may be a pun on the name of the 18th-century cabinet maker and furniture designer Thomas Chippendale, as suggested by Bill "Tex" Henson, a story artist at the studio.